SinghRajitpal/Crypto_Trading_Algorithm/Useme.md

 # Usage Guide

-This guide gives copy-paste steps to set up, configure, and run the live/demo trading loop and the Layer A / Layer B backtests.
+This is a guide which provided step by step instructions on how to use this code.
+Also, when running this code for the first time, it takes a lot of time to import the libraries and the data but after the first run, it runs quicker.

 ## 1) One-Time Setup
 1. Install Python 3.11+.